zodb/relstorage/README.txt

 ``cache-module-name``
         Specifies which Python memcache module to use.
 The default is "relstorage.pylibmc_wrapper", which requires pylibmc.
 An
-        alternative module is "memcache", a pure Python module, but the current version of memcache (1.45) has bugs that make it unreliable.
-This setting has no effect unless cache-servers is set.
+        alternative module is "memcache", a pure Python module.
+If you use the memcache module, use at least version 1.47.
+This option has no effect unless cache-servers is set.

 ``cache-prefix``
         The prefix for all keys in the cache.
 All clients using a